6th Panzer Division: History

+The 6th Panzer Division along with the 23rd Panzer Division former the LVII Panzer Corps of General Friedrich Kirchner which was the southern pincer of Operation Winter Storm.
+Ultimately, failed German attempt to break through to the encircled forces but then had to retreat to escape encirclement itself.
+The division was part of the German retreat and successful counter offensive at Kharkov and the failed attempt to regain initiative in the Battle of Kursk.

+On 22 November 1943, the 6th Panzer Division possessed 38 tanks, of which 25 were operational.
+This rendered it the third-weakest panzer division of Army Group South; only 23rd Panzer Division and Großdeutschland were weaker.

 The 6th Panzer Division was part of the partially successful relief operation at the Korsun-Cherkassy Pocket as well as the escape from the Kamenets-Podolsky pocket.
-After the retreat through the Ukraine the division was sent to Germany for reorganisation but hastily returned to the Eastern Front in July, after the destruction of Army Group Center in the Soviet Operation Bagration.
+After the retreat through Ukraine the division was sent to Germany for reorganisation but hastily returned to the Eastern Front in July, after the destruction of Army Group Center in the Soviet Operation Bagration.
 It was part of the German defence of northern Poland and East Prussia before being relocated to Hungary in December 1944.
 It took part in the battles around Siege of Budapest before retreating into Austria and taking part in the defence of Vienna.
 When the city fell it moved into Czechoslovakia where it surrendered to US 3rd Army in May 1945 but was handed over to Soviet forces.

 War crimes

 Soldiers of the division allegedly executed an unknown number of black prisoners of war from the 12th Senegalese Tirailleurs regiment in mid-June 1940.
-It is estimated that, of the 40,000 black soldiers from the French colonies engaged in combat with German forces during the battle of France 1,500 to 3,000 were murdered either during or after combat.
+It is estimated that, of the 40,000 black soldiers from the French colonies engaged in combat with German forces during the battle of France 1,500 to 3,000 died either during or after combat.